Borisvl/bigbash/Readme.md

 -----------------
 ### Testing
 There is an extensive list of integration tests that you can find in the file `src/test/resources/integrationTests`.
-To run the tests on your local machine execute
+To run the tests on your local machine, execute

     mvn verify -Pintegration-tests

-If these test fail it is very likely that BigBash will not work correctly on your machine, most likely due to incompatibility issues with your \#nix tools.
+If these test fail, it is very likely that BigBash will not work correctly on your machine, most likely due to incompatibility issues with your \#nix tools.

 ### Contributing
-We welcome code contributions, please just clone the repository and create pull requests.
+We welcome code contributions.
+Please just clone the repository and create pull requests.

 TODO
 ----------
 To contribute to BigBash, submit a pull request using the usual method.
 Here are some desired enhancements you could work on:
-- enable BigBash to support the `PARALLEL` command and parallel execution
+- enable BigBash to use [GNU parallel](http://www.gnu.org/software/parallel/) for parallel execution
 - provide aliases support
 - ensure correct formatting of the data/error-checking